 Hi.
 I’m Li.

 My research is funded by an American Association of University Women Dissertation Fellowship, a Wolfe Graduate Fellowship, and multiple awards from Media@McGill.
-Publications include forthcoming journal articles in Feminist Media Studies and Women & Performance as well as chapters in the feminist anthologies Click: When We Knew We Were Feminists and Hermione Granger Saves the World.
+Forthcoming publications include articles in Feminist Media Studies and Women & Performance.
 Online, my writing includes media criticism at Antenna and Flow, theater criticism at OffOffOnline, and an other project.